crahan/HolidayHackChallenge2019/docs/misc/interesting_ui.md

 ![Dorm Wall](../img/misc/dorm-hall_crop.png)

-Not quite sure why Tangle Coalbox was having issues with the keypad code in the [Frosty Keypad](/hints/h6/) challenge as he could've probably just peered through the windows and see that the actual code, `7331`, is written on the left side of the dorm wall.
+Not quite sure why Tangle Coalbox was having issues with the keypad code in the [Frosty Keypad](/hints/h6/) terminal hint as he could've probably just peered through the windows and see that the actual code, `7331`, is written on the left side of the dorm wall.
 Looks like we also have some Doctor Who fans at Elf University judging by the [TARDIS](https://en.wikipedia.org/wiki/TARDIS) drawn around the second door from the left.

 ## Golden Tickets